Clumsyndicate/Smart-Calendar-Frontend/README.md

    - Add extra classes in search box

-   - double click empty slot to add events, single click existing events to modify events
+   - Double click empty slot to add events, single click existing events to modify events

    - Scroll the application to the bottom to find potential class mates

+   - Search for upcoming events in the list on the right

+   - Drag on the events to change their priorities, slide to the left to delete events

 5. Remember to save any changes before log out!